MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Enables the integrated Microsoft translation service on Google Chrome.
+  Enables the integrated Microsoft translation service on Microsoft Edge.

-If you enable this policy, Google Chrome offers translation functionality to the user by showing an integrated translate flyout when appropriate, and a translate option on the right-click context menu.
+If you enable this policy, Microsoft Edge offers translation functionality to the user by showing an integrated translate flyout when appropriate, and a translate option on the right-click context menu.

 Disable this policy to disable all built-in translate features.